 Cheese lovers will gobble these up in the blink of an eye.
-These mini-quiches contain no milk or cream which makes the texture a little more like a frittata or an omelet.
-Serve with fresh fruit and ice-cold orange juice or Mimosas in classy wine glasses and you’ve got the perfect brunch. — L. Weal
+These mini-quiches are baked in a muffin pan, creating six individual servings, and note: this quiche is heartier and more dense than light, eggy quiches.
+Spinach is one of my favorite vegetables but you can substitute broccoli or add in chopped tomato or bell peppers for variations on the basic recipe.
+Serve with fresh fruit and ice-cold orange juice or Mimosas in classy wine glasses and you’ve got the perfect brunch.

 2 tablespoons olive oil